Canada seeks U.S. help to solve EpiPen shortage

 Meridian Medical Technologies Inc, the Pfizer unit that manufactures EpiPens, has been hit by a series of manufacturing problems.
 In March 2017, Mylan recalled tens of thousands of devices after complaints that some failed to activate.

-In September, Meridian received an FDA warning letter saying it had failed to thoroughly investigate product failures or take corrective actions until FDA's inspection.
-At the time, Mylan said it did not anticipate any impact on EpiPen supply based on the warning letter.
+In September, Meridian received an FDA warning letter saying it had failed to thoroughly investigate product failures or take corrective actions until the FDA's inspection.
+At the time, Mylan said it did not anticipate any impact on EpiPen supply.

-In the United Kingdom, two rival products are approved for sale from Danish drugmaker ALK-Abello and from Valeant's Bausch and Lomb division.
+In the UK, two rival products are approved for sale from Danish drugmaker ALK-Abello and from Valeant's Bausch and Lomb division.

 In Toronto, Amy Morrell keeps four EpiPens to protect her 5-year-old son from a life-threatening peanut allergy.
 She keeps them at home, at his school and in his backpack.